-Florida College Access Network (FCAN) is Florida's first collaborative network committed to ensuring all Flordians have the opportunity to achieve an education beyond high school and prosper in Florida's dynamic economy.
+Florida College Access Network (FCAN) is a collaborative network committed to ensuring all Flordians have the opportunity to achieve an education beyond high school and prosper in Florida's dynamic economy.

 Our Mission: We lead the collaborative movement to ensure every Floridian achieves an education beyond high school and a rewarding career.